raganwald/raganwald.github.com/_posts/2014-03-10-writing-oop-using-oop.md

 In the `QuadTree` example above, although we don't know what kinds of things they store, we know that if you want to know a QuadTree's population, you don't muck about with its internal state, you call `.population()`, and it does the rest.

-Another part of the proposition is that objects delegate their behaviour to some kind of metaobject, typically called a "class," although in JavaScript (and Self, the language that inspired it), metaobjects are actually called prototypes.
+Another part of the proposition is that objects delegate their behaviour to some kind of metaobject, typically called a "class," although in JavaScript, metaobjects are actually called prototypes.
 This delegation is the most accessible way for two or more objects to share a common set of methods.

 Most people who chose to program JavaScript in an OO style readily accept this proposition: Encapsulation is good: By hiding internal state and manipulation, you get delegation, you get polymorphism, you get code that is cohesive but not tightly coupled.